 Betty Chen joined the AHS staff in August 2014 after serving in technical and administrative roles in the U.S., China and Argentina.
-She is fluent in Mandarin and proficient in Cantonese and Spanish.
+She is fluent in Mandarin and Cantonese and is proficient in Spanish.

-Betty is the primary phone coordinator and receptionist, and assists in serving members’ needs.
-As membership liaison, Betty assists with adding, renewing, and updating individual memberships, as well as mailing all chapter meeting notices and general membership information.
+As Deputy Director of Membership, Betty manages educational membership, student chapters, as well as AHS store licenses and printed and electronic publication subscriptions.
 She is also the principal point-of-contact for purchases of proceedings, technical papers, books, as well as AHS novelties.
-Betty is the Vertical Flight Foundation (VFF) Scholarship Coordinator and Forum Registrar.
-In addition, Betty is the Editorial Assistant to the bi-monthly publication Vertiflite magazine.
+Betty is the Vertical Flight Foundation (VFF) Scholarship Fundraising Coordinator as well as the Forum Registrar.
 As a result of her background, she is also assisting with the Society's science, technology, engineering and mathematics (STEM) outreach efforts.

 Itzel Zelaya joined AHS in July 2016 after serving as a marketing assistant for a real estate company.
 As Administrator Assistant, Itzel provides administrative and office support.
 She is supporting the Society's membership, financial and marketing activities, as well as website updates and social media outreach.